-To let patients see their physicians remotely, telemedicine Work utilizes advanced video conferencing, remote monitoring, and other advanced technologies.
+To let patients see their physicians remotely, Telemedicine Platform Work utilizes advanced video conferencing, remote monitoring, and other advanced technologies.
 The doctor will be “in the room” with you to assess and diagnose non-emergency conditions when you seek support from a Portland telemedicine provider.

 A virtual office visit is the most prevalent usage of telemedicine.
 Patients will sit down in real-time with their provider using a monitor, smartphone, or tablet, just as though they were in the workplace.
 Patients, just as they would during an in-person visit, will have a general consultation, discuss preventive treatment and health or go through laboratory findings or scans.